simshadows/discord-mentionbot/README.md

 # TODO:

+* (IMPORTANT) Fix weird issue in `MessageCache` where message where, while moving messages to disk, some timestamps would already be strings.
+They should all be `datetime` objects.
 * Implement module safe-shutdown.
 Modules such as `Dynamic Channels` will need a method to end threads.
 * Fix the issue in `bsistarkravingmadbot` where the command prefix is hard-coded.
 * (IMPORTANT) Implement additional utility functions to make message pre-processing faster, and with neater code.